Idnan/idnan.github.io/blog/_posts/2020-06-11-build-facets-with-elasticsearch.md

 }
 ```

-Now lets say we want to show user the `brand` and `processorType` filter along with the products count.
+Now let's say that we want to show the user, the `brand` and the `processorType` filter along with the products count.
 For this we will use [aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html)

 ```json
 POST http://127.0.0.1:9200/products/_search
 {